LouieYang/MCL/README.md

 - [tensorboard](https://www.tensorflow.org/tensorboard)

+Some comparing methods may require additional packages to run (e.g, OpenCV in DeepEMD and qpth, cvxpy in MetaOptNet).

 ## Dataset prepare

-The miniImageNet and tieredImageNet data should be placed in dir "./data/miniImagenet" ("./data/tieredimagenet") with the following format:
+The dataset should be placed in dir "./data/miniImagenet" (or "./data/tieredimagenet") with the following format:

 ```
 MCL